Timeline of women's suffrage in the United States

 This timeline highlights milestones in women's suffrage in the United States, particularly the right of women to vote in elections at federal and state levels.

 1780s

 1789: The Constitution of the United States grants the states the power to set voting requirements.
 Generally, states limited this right to property-owning or tax-paying white males (about 6% of the population).
 However, New Jersey also gave the vote to unmarried and widowed women who met the property qualifications, regardless of color.
 Married women were not allowed to own property and hence could not vote.

 1800s

 1807: Voting rights are taken away from women in New Jersey.

 1830s

 1838: Kentucky passes the first statewide woman suffrage law allowing female heads of household in rural areas to vote in elections deciding on taxes and local boards for the new county "common school" system.

 1840s

-1848: The Seneca Falls Convention, the first women's rights convention, is held in Seneca Falls, New York.
-Women's suffrage is proposed by Elizabeth Cady Stanton, and agreed to after an impassioned argument from Frederick Douglass.
+1848: New York.
+Women's suffrage was proposed by Elizabeth Cady Stanton, and agreed to after an impassioned argument from Frederick Douglass.